Get 80% off your plan for your first 3 months*

 How far back should I go when starting reconciliation?

-If you're starting from scratch, it's best to go back to the beginning of the financial year to ensure your records are accurate for tax purposes.
-Furthermore, the ATO requires that banking records must be kept for 5 years, so ensuring your initial reconciliation is thorough is crucial.
+If you're starting from scratch, go back to the beginning of the financial year to ensure your records are accurate for tax purposes.
+The ATO requires you to keep banking records for five years, so do a thorough initial reconciliation.

 Is daily reconciliation better than monthly?

-It depends on your business.
-Daily reconciliation is great for high-volume businesses as it keeps the task small and manageable.
-For businesses with fewer transactions, monthly reconciliation is often sufficient.
-The most important thing is to choose a schedule and stick to it.
+Both approaches work well depending on your situation.
+Daily reconciliation suits high-volume businesses by keeping the task small and manageable.
+Monthly reconciliation works well for businesses with fewer transactions.
+Choose a schedule and stick to it.

 Accounting software for your small business